tunjiaramide/coalition-technology-wordpress-task/README.md

 ### Project Overview

-This project involved the development of a custom WordPress theme with various features, including a homepage template (`homepage.php`), mobile responsiveness, theme settings page, menu creation, and manageable page content.
+This project involved the development of a custom WordPress theme (underscores as base theme) with various features, including a homepage template (`homepage.php`), mobile responsiveness, theme settings page, menu creation, and manageable page content.

 ### Project Description